zxeltor/zpownage/README.md

 ![ZPownageConfigSettings](Screenshots/ConfigUi.jpg?v17-10-2021)

-* __Enable Player Only Kill Mode__ - You can set the addon to track player kills only, or all kills.
+* __Enable Arena/Battleground Only Kill Mode__ - You can set the addon to only track kills in arena or battlegrounds.
-* __Reset Kills__ - This resets your consecutive kills and achievements.
+* __Reset Kills__ - This resets consecutive kills and achievements.
 * __Test__ - Test the display and audio playback of a kill achievement.
 * __Switch Audio__ - This let's you switch between Unreal Tournament Announcer achievements and Duke Nukem one-liners.
-* __Brag Channels__ - You have the option of sending achievements to a single chat channel.
-The highest priority channel you have selected is chosen, as long as you're in that type of group.
-The lowest priority channel is Emote, with the highest being Battleground.
+* __Brag Channels__ - You have the option of sending achievements using emotes.
 * __Slash Commands__ - Just displaying command options from the console.

 ## Audio Playback